-Prerequisite(s): ECE 410L
+Prerequisite(s): ECE 410, ECE 390 or ECE 490

 This course is the second semester of the Computer Engineering program capstone project.
 The course focuses on team development of a system that integrates software and hardware in a real-time environment.
 Emphasis is placed on communication and professional skills, such as interview preparation, project presentations, engineering management, testing and quality control, and statistical methods.
 The project includes component selection, design, testing, and implementation.